zstephens/neat-genreads/CONTRIBUTING.md

 Contributing
 ------------

-Currently, the major effort NEAT is focused on updating the code to Python 3.
-This is happening in the [python3_conversion branch](https://github.com/zstephens/neat-genreads/tree/python3_conversion).
+Future development of the NEAT project will take place in the NCSA project space, here: https://github.com/ncsa/neat-genreads.
 We are working on bringing the code up to [PEP 8 standards](https://www.python.org/dev/peps/pep-0008/), as well as leveraging Biopython and Pandas to speed up analysis.
-Some work is still ongoing in Master branch, based on issues and bugs that have been raised in the Issues section.
+We would like to transition the code to C++ to increase the speed and efficiency.
+Please direct inquiries to that repo.

 In general, we follow the "fork-and-pull" Git workflow.